doitian/mirror-iany.me/content/post/select-multiple-zsh-completions-item/index.md

 date: '2013-04-08'
 description: I like the feature to Insert all completions in bash, and I can get this feature in zsh now
 lastmod: '2017-01-19'
+summary: I like the feature to Insert all completions in bash, and I can get this feature in zsh now
 tags:
 - zsh
 - console